Everything you need to know about Shopify SEO

 Google takes every backlink as a sign that you are reputable, high quality and trustworthy – and it ranks you higher as a result.

-The key is to make sure you are getting links from high-quality sites that are relevant to your niche.
+The key is to ensure you are getting links from high-quality sites that are relevant to your niche.

 Yes, word of mouth and link building will happen naturally over time.
-But there are a few things you can do to speed up the process:
+But there are a few important things you can do to help speed up the process: